-We know ICTs can make an impact in access to information [2], however, clear practical cases of development methodologies are still lacking.
-The purpose of this study is to do exactly that; practically implementing an earlier developed methodology (ICT4D 3.0) [4] in a case study.
+We know ICTs can make an impact in access to information [2], however, clear cases of development methodologies are still lacking.
+The purpose of this study is to do exactly that; implementing an earlier developed methodology (ICT4D 3.0) [4] in a case study.

-This research answers the question of how ICTs can provide rural communities in developing countries with regular access to up-to-date information, from the world wide web?
+This research answers the question of how ICTs can provide rural communities in developing countries with regular access to up-todate information, from the world wide web, peers or organizations?

-- Considering the level of infrastructure in these rural areas, what ICTs are feasible and what are the implications of the disruption that may result from the introduction of these technologies? - How can we technically influence affordability and financial sustainability of the system? - Information readily available might not always be relevant to a user; what are the methods of determining relevant information for these communities? - What measures can be taken to circumvent the issue of illiteracy in the delivery of information? - How can these systems be maintained and further developed within local context?
+- Considering the level of infrastructure in these rural areas, what ICTs are feasible and what are the implications of the disruption that may result from the introduction of these technologies? - How can we technically influence affordability and financial sustainability of the system?

+- What are the methods of determining relevant information for these communities? - What measures can be taken to circumvent the issue of illiteracy in the delivery of information? - How can these systems be maintained and further developed within the local context?

-These questions will be answered by presenting a novel, practical, real-world, local-context use of appropriate ICT4D methodology that has produced a viable information delivery system for rural communities that is of interest to end-users and adopted by stakeholders.
+These questions are answered by presenting a novel, practical, real-world, local-context use of appropriate ICT4D methodology, that has produced a viable information delivery system for rural communities.